SajalJain98/SajalJain98/README.md

 </p>

 <h3>🧠 About Me</h3>

-I am a <b>Business and Data Analytics professional</b> passionate about transforming complex data into meaningful insights that drive decision-making and business growth.
-My expertise lies in <b>Python, SQL, Power BI, and Machine Learning</b>, which I use to develop data-driven strategies, automate workflows, and create KPI dashboards that provide clear visibility into performance.
-I thrive at the intersection of business and technology, applying analytical thinking and technical proficiency to solve real-world problems.
+I am a **Business and Data Analytics professional** passionate about transforming complex data into meaningful insights that drive decision-making and business growth.
+My expertise lies in **Python, SQL, Power BI, and Machine Learning**, which I use to develop data-driven strategies, automate workflows, and create KPI dashboards that provide clear visibility into business performance.
+I thrive at the intersection of business and technology, where I can apply analytical thinking and technical proficiency to solve real-world problems.
 With a deep curiosity for uncovering trends and optimizing processes, I see data not just as numbers but as a powerful tool for understanding people, predicting outcomes, and creating value.

-I hold a <b>Master’s degree in Business Analytics from Arizona State University’s W. P. Carey School of Business</b>, where I specialized in <b>predictive analytics, data visualization, and business process optimization</b>.
-My experience spans <b>retail analytics, supply chain optimization, and healthcare operations</b>, where I’ve built data models, designed interactive dashboards, and implemented forecasting tools to streamline operations and enhance decision-making.
-I’m proficient with <b>Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)</b> for statistical analysis and modeling, <b>SQL</b> for efficient data management, and <b>Power BI</b> for delivering dynamic, business-ready visualizations.
-I also work with <b>AWS</b> for cloud-based analytics and automation.
+I hold a **Master’s degree in Business Analytics from Arizona State University’s W. P. Carey School of Business**, where I specialized in **predictive analytics, data visualization, and business process optimization**.
+My academic and professional experience spans across **retail analytics, supply chain optimization, and healthcare operations**, where I’ve built data models, designed interactive dashboards, and implemented forecasting tools to streamline operations and enhance decision-making.
+I am highly proficient in **Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)** for statistical analysis and modeling, **SQL** for efficient data management, and **Power BI** for delivering dynamic, business-ready visualizations.
+I also have practical experience working with **AWS** for cloud-based data analytics, allowing me to build scalable and efficient reporting pipelines.

-Beyond my professional expertise, I’m continuously exploring <b>AI-powered analytics, NLP, and cloud data engineering</b> to stay ahead of the evolving data landscape.
-Outside of work, I enjoy <b>traveling ✈️</b>, <b>experimenting with new technologies 💡</b>, and <b>staying active 🏋️‍♂️</b>.
-My goal is simple — use data to make smarter decisions, build better systems, and drive meaningful business outcomes.
+Beyond my professional expertise, I am deeply motivated by continuous learning and innovation.
+I’m currently expanding my skill set in **AI-powered analytics, Natural Language Processing (NLP), and cloud data engineering** to stay ahead of the evolving data landscape.
+Outside of work, I’m a travel enthusiast ✈️ who loves exploring new cultures, experimenting with emerging technologies 💡, and staying active through fitness 🏋️‍♂️.
+My goal is simple — to leverage data and analytics to make smarter decisions, build better systems, and drive meaningful business outcomes.

 <h3>🔍 What I Do</h3>